dullage/Home-AssistantConfig/readme.md

-# My Setup
+# Setup

-I currently run [Home Assistant](http://homeassistant.io/) version 0.102.3 in a docker container on a Raspberry Pi 4.
-Details of my docker setup can be found in the [docker folder](/docker).
+I currently run [Home Assistant](http://homeassistant.io/) version 0.110.0 in a docker container on a Raspberry Pi 4.

-All of the automations we run are commented, see the [automations folder](/config/automations).
+All of the automations are commented, see the [automations folder](/config/automations).

 # Highlights